-- Starting two weeks after your procedure, Dr. Lazare will begin to instruct you how to inflate and deflate your implant.
-You will be able to operate your device independently by the third post-operative week.
+- Starting two weeks after your procedure, Dr. Lazare will begin to instruct you on how to inflate and deflate your implant.
+You will be able to operate your device independently by the third postoperative week.
 You may start having intercourse four weeks after your surgery.

-- Call Dr. Lazare immediately if you develop fever over 100.5 degrees Fahrenheit, bleeding from the incision or excessive scrotal swelling.
+- Call Dr. Lazare immediately if you develop a fever over 100.5 degrees Fahrenheit, bleeding from the incision, or excessive scrotal swelling.

 If you have any questions regarding Penile Implant or any other procedures offered at our urology office in Brooklyn, contact us today to schedule a consultation!